Louis Gibzen

 Gibzen has made various instrumentals for American dance crew Jabbawockeez; one being titled "Forever".

 He also has his own production company and music site.
-In 2012 Gibzen revealed that he and his label are releasing a Champagne in partnership with footballer Mario Balotelli called LF Champagne.
+In 2012, Gibzen revealed that he and his label are releasing a Champagne in partnership with footballer Mario Balotelli called LF Champagne.

-Gibzen's productions are being used for the E4 show Youngers.
+Gibzen's productions were used for the E4 show Youngers.

+He was part of the Goodbye Tomorrow project and released a concept album in 2015 entitled 'A Journey Through The Mind Of A Non Believer' via Rostrum Records.